 Provided that a meeting of the Board shall be held at least once in every month.

 [5.
-Repealed in Gazette 29 Aug 1986 p.
+Deleted in Gazette 29 Aug 1986 p.
 3205.]

 6. Adjournment

 Any meeting of the Board may be adjourned from time to time and as often as the majority of the members present from time to time may determine.